huxiaoluder/DoveKit/README.md

 ## Requirements

-Only support Swift project, because Swift enumorate is not useful in Object-C project.
+Only support Swift project, because Swift enumorate is not useful in Objective-C project.

 ## Usage